wuyongfei123/manuscript-microbiota-ARG/README.md

 # Manuscript-microbiota-ARGs

-This directory contains scripts related to the manuscript "An overdominant host genetic locus reduces the gut resistome by inhibiting Bacteroidaceae peptidoglycan biosynthesis".
+This directory contains scripts related to the manuscript "An overdominant host genetic locus modulates the abundance of Bacteroidaceae-associated ARGs in the gut microbiome".

 Before running, you must ensure that all required softwares and databases are installed successfully.